Skip to main content

 ROI Analysis

-The University of Utah has a high return on investment.
+The University of Utah has an acceptance rate of 87.2% and a graduation rate of 64.2%.
 The average in-state tuition is $9,315.
-One year after graduation, alumni earn $52,685.
-Five years after graduation, earnings increase to $55,239, and ten years after graduation, earnings reach $67,170.
+One year after graduation, alumni earn a median of $52,685.
+Five years after graduation, the median earnings are $55,239, and ten years after graduation, the median earnings are $67,170.

 Generated from College Scorecard & IPEDS data